Fleckism/SecurityPlus/SecurityPlus/5C Cryptographic Use Cases and Weaknesses.md

 To use a key pair, the user or server generates the linked keys.
 The private key is stored securely and protected from use by others by the account password.
 It is critical that only the user or server be able to use the private key. **The public key is given to clients or correspondents, usually in the form of a digital certificate.**

-When the user or server needs to authenticate, it encrypts some agreed hashed data using the private key and sends it to the client as a digital signature.
+When the user or server needs to [[Authentication|authenticate]], it encrypts some agreed hashed data using the private key and sends it to the client as a digital signature.
 The client should be able to decrypt the signature using the public key and derive the same hash value.
 ## CRYPTOGRAPHY SUPPORTING CONFIDENTIALITY

 Cryptography removes the need to store or transfer messages over secure media.
 It does not matter if a ciphertext is stolen or intercepted because the threat actor will not be able to understand or change what has been stolen. **This use of cryptography fulfils the goal of** [[confidentiality]].
 For this use case, you cannot simply use asymmetric encryption and private/public key pairs, because the algorithm cannot encrypt large amounts of data efficiently.
 For example, the [[RSA]] asymmetric cipher has a maximum message size of the key size (in bytes) minus 11.
 A key size of 2048 bits allows a maximum message size of 245 bytes: (2048/8) − 11.
 The computational overhead of using this type of algorithm to encrypt the contents of a disk or stream of network traffic is far too high.